mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 2 Sickness or Injury: You are injured or become sick.
 Roll on the Injury table 3 Birth or Death: Someone close you dies, like a friend or pride member.
 Alternatively, someone close to you gives birth (or is born!).
 You are involved in some fashion (father or mother, pridekin, honor guard).
-4 Territory Challenge: A rival attempts to claim some of your Territory (or your sire’s or mate’s Territory, if you have none of your own).
+4 Territory Challenge: A rival attempts to claim some of your Territory (or your sire's or mate's Territory, if you have none of your own).
 Make a Diplomat, Broker, Melee (natural) or Gun Combat check and increase or decrease your TER (or SOC, if you have no Territory) by the Effect of the roll.
 5 Change in Marriage Status: If not married, you are now married (either to an existing Ally or Contact,